Chapter 2:

 Bzzz… Bzzz…

-“Ridiculous Undir,” the creature sneered.
+“Ridiculous Undir,” the creature sneers.
 “Your mouth speaks bravely, but your will falters before me.
 You are no true warrior—no more than this man whose faith you so foolishly uphold.
 Neither of you is worth killing.
 But I will… because it is my mission.”

-Its roar shook the walls.
+Its roar shakes the walls.

 “Shield!”